 Historically, the school’s local footprint goes back well beyond its current form.
 Derbyshire Record Office catalogue notes a school in Old Brampton built around 1830, formal National School status by 1882, and a new school built at Wigley in 1895 to serve surrounding villages and farms.
 That context matters because it helps explain why the school remains small and rural, and why family networks can feel close.

 The clearest data point for parents is the Key Stage 2 combined measure.
-In 2024, 71.33% of pupils met the expected standard in reading, writing and mathematics combined, compared to an England average of 62%.
+In the 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.

-At the higher standard, 25% reached the higher standard in reading, writing and maths, compared with an England average of 8%.
+At the higher standard, 20% reached the higher standard in reading, writing and maths.
 In small cohorts, percentages can swing year to year, but this is still a meaningful marker of stretch for the highest attainers.

 Subject-level signals add nuance:

-Maths is steadier, with 63% at expected and an average scaled score of 102.
+Maths is a current strength, with 100% at expected and an average scaled score of 108.

-For parents comparing schools locally, the FindMySchool ranking places Wigley at 10,132nd in England for primary outcomes and 32nd in the local area (Chesterfield).
+For parents comparing schools locally, the FindMySchool ranking now places Wigley at 3,920th of 14,978 schools in England for overall primary outcomes and 11th in the local area (Chesterfield), with an academic rank of 2,831st.
 These are proprietary FindMySchool rankings based on official data.
-The plain-English implication is that attainment is not consistently strong enough across measures to place the school in the upper national bands, even though the 2024 combined expected-standard figure is above the England average.
+The plain-English implication is that attainment has moved into a stronger national band than the previous dataset suggested, though the very small cohort still makes year-to-year movement likely.

 England ranks and key metrics (where available)